 When we first moved into our new home (a well loved foreclosure, many of the pieces of the kitchen countertop – front edges, backsplash edges, etc had fallen off and were nowhere to be found) – so I decided I would paint the countertop with countertop paint.
 Well, I had just come from a rental with granite and was not about to give up putting my hot pans and using it as a cutting board (which I know I am not supposed to do!) – and the countertop paint just didn't stand up!
 THEN I found an idea on Pinterest with craft paint and lots of polyurethane coats.
 This also did not stand up to our wear – although I have kicked the cutting things and no hot pad protection on the countertop habit.
-At this point, I am still less than $30 in on countertop fixes – but I do not want to install new countertops yet because I still have in the back of my mind that we will rip the whole thing out one day.
-I was so excited to find the Encore solution, it gave me the concrete countertop look I wanted – and for cheaper than newly installed countertops! ($269 on Amazon as of right now).
+At this point, I am still less than a crazy amount of money in on countertop fixes – but I do not want to install new countertops yet because I still have in the back of my mind that we will rip the whole thing out one day.
+I was so excited to find the Encore solution, it gave me the concrete countertop look I wanted – and for cheaper than newly installed countertops!

 They have a well-organized three day solution.
 When you open the box each of the days is in a separate container.
 Each bottle, bag, and container is labelled with the day and the step – so unless you cannot read, it should be pretty easy to figure out!